Safety in and around the station

 What personal data do we use?

 We also use camera surveillance in and around the station.
-These cameras are used to record and later view images.
+These cameras are used to record and later view footage.
 This enables us to respond quickly in the event of incidents, and detect and prosecute infringements and criminal offences.

 What do we use your personal data for?